aschiffler/zoom_report/README.md

 - authToken: <your_twilio_auth_token>
 - defaultPhone: +491xxxxxxxx
 - botPhone: +14155xxxxxx

-This is needed to store the mapping of host_id and phone number in case you have more than one (deaultPhone) host_id !Check data privacy!
+This key value storage is needed to store the mapping of host_id and phone number in case you have more than one (deaultPhone) host_id
+!Check data privacy to be allowed to store!
 - keyvStore: mysql://zoom:zoomzoom@localhost:3306/zoom

 `node index.js`